DRIVER-EU/python-test-bed-adapter/docs/structure.md

-#Structure
+# Structure

 The basic structure of this project imitates the instance of test bed adapted for nodejs  [node-test-bed-adapter](https://github.com/DRIVER-EU/node-test-bed-adapter)

-This is the basic that we will explain in more detail:
+This is the diagram of the classes that will explain in more detail:

 ![test bed](test_bed_adapter_diagram.png)